 Ask your kids to wipe down the staircase railing while you tackle the bathroom(s).

 Clean the toilet, mop the floor, and clean the sink.
 If the tub and shower need attention, use a spray-on cleaner to tackle soap scum, mold, and mildew.
+If you don’t know what to do with mold in your house, we found a nice article at HomeGearExpert.com.
 Finally, wipe down the mirror.
 Be sure to ventilate the bathroom to allow fumes to escape.

 Clean living spaces will put you in the right mood and help you get back into your normal routine more quickly.
 Don’t wait for tomorrow.
 Clean your home today, so you can enjoy it again.